 Kmart is a wholly-owned subsidiary of Sears, which trades on the Nasdaq stock market under the symbol "SHLD".
 Kmart is a mass merchandising company that offers customers quality products through a portfolio of brands and labels.
-As of February 2, 2013, Kmart operated approximately 1,221 stores across 49 states, Guam, Puerto Rico and the U.S. Virgin Islands.
-Sears is a broadline retailer with approximately 2,019 full-line and 54 specialty retail stores in the United States.
-As of February 2, 2013, Sears had total assets of \$19.3 billion, total liabilities of \$16.1 billion and stockholders' equity of \$3.2 billion.
+As of November 2, 2013, Kmart operated approximately 1,183 stores across 49 states, Guam, Puerto Rico and the U.S. Virgin Islands.
+As of November 2, 2013, Sears had total assets of \$20.2 billion, total liabilities of \$17.9 billion and stockholders' equity of \$2.3 billion.
 All of our Kmart properties are in the traditional Kmart format and these Kmart properties average 85,000 square feet per property.
+Wawa, Inc. is a chain of over 630 convenience stores located in Pennsylvania, New Jersey, Delaware, Maryland, Virginia and Florida.
+Wawa, Inc. is privately held and all stores are company owned and operated.

-CVS is a leading pharmacy provider in the United States and trades on the NYSE under the symbol "CVS".
-As of December 31, 2012, CVS operated over 7,458 retail stores in 42 states, the District of Columbia and Puerto Rico.
-For its fiscal year ended December 31, 2012, CVS had net revenues of \$123.1 billion, its annual net income was \$3.9 billion and it had shareholders' equity of \$37.7 billion.
+Wal-Mart Stores, Inc. is a leader in retail operating more than 10,900 retail units through numerous names and banners and trades on the NYSE under the symbol "WMT".
+For its fiscal year ended January 31, 2014, Walmart had net revenues of \$473.1 billion, its annual net income was \$16 billion and it had equity of \$81.3 billion.

-The financial information set forth above with respect to Walgreens, Kmart and CVS was derived from the annual reports on Form 10-K filed by Walgreens and CVS with the SEC with respect to their 2012 fiscal year, and the quarterly report on Form 10-Q filed by Sears Holdings Corporation with the SEC with respect to the third quarter of 2012.
-Additional information regarding Walgreens, Kmart or CVS may be found in their respective public filings.
+The financial information set forth above with respect to Walgreen, CVS, Kmart, Wawa and Walmart was derived from the annual reports on Form 10-K filed by Walgreen and CVS with the SEC with respect to their 2013 fiscal year, the quarterly report on Form 10-Q filed by Sears Holdings Corporation with the SEC with respect to the third quarter of 2013, and Form 8-K filed by Wal-Mart Stores, Inc. on February 20, 2014.
+Additional information regarding Walgreen, CVS, Kmart or Walmart may be found in their respective public filings.
 These filings can be accessed at www.sec.gov.
 We are unable to confirm, and make no representations with respect to, the accuracy of these reports and therefore you should not place undue reliance on such information as it pertains to our operations.